Karim Soltani

-Karim Soltani (كريم سلطاني; born 29 August 1984) is an Algerian footballer.
-He primarily plays as a winger, but can also play as a striker.
+Karim Soltani (كريم سلطاني; born 29 August 1984) is an Algerian former footballer.
+He primarily played as a winger, but could also play as a striker.

 Career

 Born in Brest, France, Soltani began his career at age 11 in a small club in the city.
 In 2000, at age 15, he joined the junior ranks of local club Stade Brest.
 He only remained with the club for two years before being spotted by scouts for Le Havre AC.

 Le Havre

 In 2002, at age 17, Soltani signed a two-year amateur contract with Le Havre's junior team.
 At the end of his contract, he was given a one-year extension to play with the first team but he failed to make any appearances for the club.

 VVV-Venlo

 In the summer of 2005, Soltani signed with VVV-Venlo, who were then playing in the Eerste Divisie, the second highest division in the Netherlands.
 In his first season, he made 19 appearances, scoring 3 goals for the club.
 He would build on those numbers in his second season, making 30 appearances and scoring 7 goals, and leading the club to promotion to the Eredivisie.
 In the 2007–08 season, Soltani scored 3 goals in 28 appearances for the club.
 On 30 March 2008, it was reported that Soltani was going to leave VVV-Venlo at the end of his contract and return to France to be closer to his family.
 However, he decided to remain in the Netherlands and instead joined ADO Den Haag at the start of the 2008–09 season.